suszig/azure-docs.pl-pl/articles/media-services/media-services-deliver-keys-and-licenses.md

             licenseTemplate.AllowTestDevices = true;

             // You can also configure the Play Right in the PlayReady license by using the PlayReadyPlayRight class.
-            // It grants the user the ability to playback the content subject to the zero or more restrictions
+            // It grants the user the ability to play back the content subject to the zero or more restrictions
             // configured in the license and on the PlayRight itself (for playback specific policy).
             // Much of the policy on the PlayRight has to do with output restrictions
             // which control the types of outputs that the content can be played over and